 If your kids are anything like mine, they want to know "why."
 As in "why are we battling a bazillion mosquitoes to pick wild rose flower petals?"
 Since the girls chose to make Rose Petal Bath Salts before foraging, they were better prepared to stick it out when the bugs got really, really bad.

-When wildcrafting with kids, brainstorm ways to use your foraged materials before heading outdoors.
+When wildcrafting, brainstorm ways to use your foraged materials before foraging with kids.
 We also race to see who can pick the most in a 30-minute session.

 Some of the ways to wildcraft with foraged greenery, flowers, and herbs include:

-- cosmetics -bath salts, lip balms, lotions, creams
+- cosmetics -bath salts, lip balms, lotions, creams, and in our homemade goat milk soaps

 - medicine - salves, ointments, teas, poultices